 The initial plans for the regeneration project included a proposal for the tram and thereafter all planned developments were based on the assumption that Edinburgh Tram Line 1 will be implemented in 2009.
-The tram was integral to the economics of the development, and it was claimed that the tram:
+The tram was integral to the economics of the development, and it was claimed that the scheme would:

-- Would enable higher use densities to be achieved, through reducing the need for parking spaces and thereby improving the returns; - Would enable the sites to attract higher value customers for the residential units, again improving the returns; - Would, once the sites were being used up, enable rental values to be raised in line with attracting higher value users for the commercial and industrial premises; and - Would reduce the risks of the development and hence make it more attractive.
+- Enable higher use densities to be achieved, through reducing the need for parking spaces and thereby improving the returns; - Enable the sites to attract higher value customers for the residential units, again improving the returns; - Enable rental values to be raised in line with attracting higher value users for the commercial and industrial premises, once the sites were being used up; and - Reduce the risks of the development and hence make it more attractive.

-At the time of the STAG 1 analysis it was claimed that the tram impacts on densities and values was required in order to make the scheme viable.
+At the time of the OBC analysis, it was claimed that the tram impacts on densities and values was required in order to make the scheme viable.
 This is a claim which is impossible to check fully without access to the detailed costs of development and the cash flow estimates for each development.

-An estimate of proposed developments across the three principle sites is shown in Table 7.28.
+An estimate of proposed developments across the three principle sites is shown in Table 7.34.
 This represents the main developments that are currently being considered and proposed within the North Edinburgh sites.